-3.1 Project area
+3.1 Action Area

-The project area for the Arkansas River Navigation study includes the MKARNS from the Port of Catoosa near Tulsa, Oklahoma, downstream to the confluence of the Mississippi River in southeastern Arkansas.
-The MKARNS project area is approximately 445 miles in length and consists of a series of 18 locks and dams.
-The project area reaches to be considered and evaluated in this BA are defined as follows:
+The action area for the Arkansas River Navigation study includes the MKARNS from the Port of Catoosa near Tulsa, Oklahoma, downstream to the confluence of the Mississippi River in southeastern Arkansas.
+The MKARNS action area is approximately 445 miles in length and consists of a series of 18 locks and dams.
+The Action Area reaches to be considered and evaluated in this BA are defined as follows:

-- A 50-mile reach of the Verdigris River from the Port of Catoosa to Muskogee (navigation miles 445-394). - Lower Arkansas River, which comprises 375 miles of the MKARNS (navigation miles 394 to 19). - The Arkansas Post canal, a 9-mile canal connecting the Arkansas River to the lower portion of the White River (navigation miles 19 to 10). - The lower 10 miles of the White River (navigation miles 10 to 0).
+- A 50-mile reach of the Verdigris River from the Port of Catoosa to Muskogee (navigation miles 445-394). - Arkansas River, which comprises 375 miles of the MKARNS (navigation miles 394 to 19). - The Arkansas Post canal, a 9-mile canal connecting the Arkansas River to the lower portion of the White River (navigation miles 19 to 10). - The lower 10 miles of the White River (navigation miles 10 to 0).

-The project area also includes upland areas on each side of the channel, primarily within the Oklahoma segement of the project, with the exception of two areas in Arkansas.
-Further detailed descriptions of the individual project components included in the project area is provided in the sections below.
+The Action Area for the project also includes upland areas on each side of the channel primarily within the Oklahoma segement of the project with the exception of two areas in Arkansas.
+Further detailed descriptions of the individual project components included in the action area are provided in the sections below.